qng2015/CARLA-Human-Pose-Control/README.md

 3) OpenPose Installation: https://github.com/qng2015/CARLA-Human-Pose-Control/blob/main/Installing%20OpenPose.md

 Running my python program (usepose2.py):

 Not all the python files here are important.
-The files inside the "learning progress" folder was simply my study progress of these requirements that eventually led to the finalized **usepose2.py**
+The files inside the "learning progress" folder was simply my study progress of these different API and libraries that eventually led to the finalized **usepose2.py**